 One of the best days to be a Golf Marshal is on the Pro-Am golf day.
-Quite often there will not be big crowds on this day so that you won’t have a huge amount of work to do.
-Also, the players are relaxed and friendly and quite happy to chat to people, have the photos taken and sign autographs.
+Quite often there will not be big crowds on this day so you won’t have a huge amount of work to do.
+Also, the players are relaxed and friendly and quite happy to chat with people, have their photos taken, and sign autographs.

 There are a few jobs that golf marshals do but the majority of jobs come under 2 categories, Static and Roving Marshals.

 The Static Marshals are placed at particular areas of the course where they stay for the duration of the day’s play (or part of it).
 This may be guiding people, across a crossing point, keeping quiet in the grandstands, etc.